amantewary/LilyGo-EPD47/web-app/README.md

 ### OTA Updates

 1. Navigate to the OTA page (`/ota`)
-2. Select a firmware `.bin` file
+2. Either select a firmware `.bin` file OR leave it empty to push the bundled firmware from the server
-3. Click "Upload Firmware"
+3. Click "Update Now"
 4. Wait for the upload to complete (progress bar shown)
 5. Device will restart automatically

+Bundled firmware: by default the app looks for `../firmware/T5-ePaper-S3_demo_250901.bin` relative to `web-app`.
+Override with `DEFAULT_FIRMWARE_PATH=/absolute/path/to/your.bin` in the environment where the Next.js server runs.

 **Note**: Ensure the device is powered on and connected to WiFi before uploading.